+You may deduct from federal adjusted gross income either the N.C. standard deduction or N.C. itemized deductions even if you

-N.C.
+- N.C.
 Standard Deduction.
 The standard deduction for most individuals can be obtained from the N.C.
-Standard Deduction Chart on Page 14 of these instructions or from the N.C.
-Standard Deduction Chart printed on Form D-400 Schedule A.
+Standard Deduction Chart on page 14 of these instructions or from the N.C.
+Standard Deduction Chart printed on Form D-400 Schedule A. - N.C.

-N.C.
 Itemized Deductions.
 North Carolina itemized deductions are not identical to federal itemized deductions.
-To determine the amount of N.C. itemized deductions, complete Lines 1 through 9.
-Important: If you deduct N.C. itemized deductions, you must include Form D-400 Schedule A with Form D-400.
+To determine the amount of N.C. itemized deductions, complete Lines 1 through 10.
+Important: If you deduct N.C. itemized deductions, you must include Form D-400 Schedule A with Form D-400. - Line 1.

-Line 1.
 Home Mortgage Interest.
-Enter the amount allowed as a deduction for interest paid or accrued during tax year 2020 under section 163(h) of the Code with respect to any qualified residence, excluding mortgage insurance premiums.
+Enter the amount allowed as a deduction for interest paid or accrued during tax year 2021 under section 163(h) of the Code with respect to any qualified residence, excluding mortgage insurance premiums.
 Note: North Carolina did not conform to the extension of the federal provision to allow mortgage insurance premiums as qualified residence interest.
-(For a definition of qualified residence, see federal publication 936, Home Mortgage Interest Deduction.)
+(For a definition of qualified residence, see federal publication 936, Home Mortgage Interest Deduction.) - Line 2.

-Line 2.
 Real Estate Property Taxes.
-Enter the amount allowable as a deduction for property taxes paid or accrued on real estate under IRC section 164 for tax year 2020.
-An individual that files a joint return, single return, or as head of household may not deduct more than \$10,000 of real estate property taxes while married individuals filing separately may not deduct more than \$5,000.
+Enter the amount allowable as a deduction for property taxes paid or accrued on real estate under IRC section 164 for tax year 2021.
+An individual that files a joint return, single return, or as head of household may not deduct more than \$10,000 of real estate property taxes while married individuals filing separately may not deduct more than \$5,000. - Line 3.

-Line 3.
 Home Mortgage Interest and Real Estate Property Taxes before Limitation.
-Add Lines 1 and 2 and enter the result on Line 3.
+Add Lines 1 and 2 and enter the result on Line 3. - Line 4.

-Line 4.
 Home Mortgage Interest and Real Estate Property Taxes Limitation.
 Statutorily, the sum of qualified mortgage interest and real estate property taxes claimed may not exceed \$20,000.
 For spouses filing as married filing separately or married filing jointly, the total mortgage interest and real estate property taxes claimed by both spouses combined may not exceed \$20,000.
-For spouses filing as married filing separately with a joint obligation for home mortgage interest and real estate property taxes, the deduction for these items is allowable to the spouse who actually paid them.
+For spouses filling as married filing separately with a joint obligation for home mortgage interest and real estate property taxes, the deduction for these items is allowable to the spouse who actually paid them.
 If the amount of home mortgage interest and real estate property taxes paid by both spouses exceeds twenty thousand dollars (\$20,000), the deductions must be prorated based on the percentage paid by each spouse.
-For joint obligations paid from joint accounts, the proration is based on the income reported by each spouse for that taxable year.
+For joint obligations paid from joint accounts, the proration is based on the income reported by each spouse for that taxable year. - Line 5.

-Line 5.
 Home Mortgage Interest and Real Estate Property Taxes after Limitation.
-Compare Line 3 with Line 4 and enter the smaller amount.
-Line 6.
+Compare Line 3 with Line 4 and enter the smaller amount. - Line 6.
 Charitable Contributions.
-North Carolina did not conform to the temporary modification of the charitable contribution limitation for individuals from a maximum of 60% of adjusted gross income ("AGI") to 100% of AGI.

-On Line 6, enter the amount allowed as a deduction for charitable contributions under IRC section 170, as enacted as of January 1, 2020.
-(For more information on the state's response to the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), see the Department's important notice dated July 20, 2020, available on the Department's website.)
+Enter the amount allowed as a deduction for charitable contributions under IRC section 170, as enacted as of January 1, 2020.

+Important: North Carolina did not conform to the temporary modification of the charitable contribution limitation for individuals.
+For federal income tax purposes, the contribution limitation for cash contributions for tax year 2021 is 100% of an individual's adjusted gross income (AGI).
+For North Carolina income tax purposes, the charitable contribution limitation is 60%.
+(For information on other legislative changes that affect tax year 2021, see the "2021 Tax Law Changes" publication available on the Department's website.)